 If you can allow yourself to get into the habit of using micro learning there is never any pressure to try to find the time.
 The time is always available and ready for you, just open the app and complete a 5-minute exercise.

-There are some many apps to choose from that it can be overwhelming.
-When looking for the best app to learn Arabic we have you covered.
+Now, when it comes to choosing one, there are so many apps to choose from that it can be overwhelming.
+So, when looking for the best app to learn Arabic we have you covered.
 We suggest you pick one or two apps from our list and get started on your Arabic language journey.

 We have chosen the best apps based on their features and accessibility.
 They should also offer at least 3 of the below points to support your studying of the Arabic language.